GabrieleMaurina/BabelRTS/README.md

 https://ieeexplore.ieee.org/document/10944548

 ### Evaluation
-The evaluation scripts for this tool is availabe at this repository: https://github.com/GabrieleMaurina/BabelRTS_Evaluation
+The evaluation scripts for BabelRTS are availabe at this repository: https://github.com/GabrieleMaurina/BabelRTS_Evaluation

-The replication package included in the paper is available here: https://doi.org/10.5281/zenodo.14627004
+The original replication package included in the paper is available here: https://doi.org/10.5281/zenodo.14627004

 ### Demo